geshan/geshan.github.com/posts/2017-06-07-software-companies-tech-competency-matrix.md

 ## Conclusion

 As a company evaluates any programmer, you could try to rate your team or processes giving them a point as per the level in each of the 25 criteria.
 So any team could score between 25-100 (25 is level 1 on each point and 100 is level 4 in each point).
-It should be an interesting exercise, [here](https://docs.google.com/spreadsheets/d/1nenLo3uV3xN0PBt-heg0HLogLgHKw32QFeF4wj6Hdqs/edit?usp=sharing) is an example.
+It should be an interesting exercise, This [sheet](https://docs.google.com/spreadsheets/d/1nenLo3uV3xN0PBt-heg0HLogLgHKw32QFeF4wj6Hdqs/edit?usp=sharing) is an example.

 > Hopefully you know where your tech competency/maturity stands on a team level better now.